shellscape/webpack-plugin-serve/README.md

 Type: `String | Array(String)`<br>
 Default: `compiler.context`

-Sets the directory(s) from which static files will be served.
+Sets the directory(s) from which static files will be served from the root of the application.
 Bundles will be served from the `output` config setting.
 For specifying options for static file directories, please see [`middleware > static`](#middleware).
+For a in-depth example, check out the [Static HTML File](./recipes/static-html-files.md) recipe.

 The `static` option supports [glob patterns](https://github.com/sindresorhus/globby#globbypatterns-options) when an `Array` of `String` is passed.
 This is useful for targeting only specific files within a directory.